 Direct and Indirect Speech

 In the question below a sentence have been given in Direct/Indirect speech.
 From the given alternatives, choose the one which best expresses the given sentence in Indirect/Direct speech.
-He said, "Oh, that I had the wings of a bird".
+He looked at the sky and said, "How beautifully the clouds are floating!"

 ANSWER DOWNLOAD EXAMIANS APP